 The curriculum aims to encourage creativity and develop enjoyment and engagement with the subject.
 We wish to create an atmosphere where students can enjoy the study of Geography.
 The use of collaboration and teamwork is strongly encouraged within Geography.

-- Mathematics - Use of graphs, averages and percentages through Geographical data
+- Maths - Use of graphs, averages and percentages through Geographical data

 - Science - Some content e.g. Energy types, habitats, climate change and more.